 I'm grateful for these experiences, as they enabled me to nurture and pursue my true passion: helping others to discover and develop their best voices.
-For over fifteen years, I've had the privilege of working with a wide variety of groups and individuals- including Grammy, Emmy, CMA, and Tony award winners, as well as corporate clients across an array of industries- to release mental and physical inhibitions, establish personal, professional, and performance confidence, and communicate with authenticity, humility, and strength.
+For twenty years, I've had the privilege of working with a wide variety of groups and individuals- including Grammy and CMA winners, television stars, and performers in Emmy and Tony-winning productions, as well as corporate clients across an array of industries- to release mental and physical inhibitions, establish personal, professional, and performance confidence, and communicate with authenticity, humility, and strength.

-You can learn more about my Manhattan-based voice coaching and psychotherapy practice and approach- and how we might work and learn together in person or over Skype- by contacting me, as well as by visiting the coaching and classes pages.
+You can learn more about my voice coaching and psychotherapy practice (in New York City and Washington DC) and approach- and how we might work and learn together in person or over Skype/FaceTime- by contacting me, as well as by visiting the coaching and classes pages.

-I hold undergraduate and graduate degrees in Classical Vocal Performance & Pedagogy and Psychology, respectively.
-I am a Nationally Board Certified Counselor (NBCC) as well as an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).
+I hold undergraduate and graduate degrees in Classical Vocal Performance, and Psychology, respectively, and am a Nationally Board Certified Counselor (NBCC) as well as an active member of The American Counseling Association (ACA), Actors' Equity Association (AEA), The International Association of Counselors and Therapists (IACT), The American Federation of Television and Radio Artists (AFTRA), The International Women's Writing Guild (IWWG), The American Society of Composers, Authors, and Publishers (ASCAP), The National Association of Teachers of Singing (NATS), Women In Music (WIM), The Authors Guild (AG), and The New York Singing Teachers’ Association (NYSTA).

 Insights into creative expression for everyone on the stage of life